How to Choose an Assisted Living Facility in Ohio

 The single most important practical line in this whole framework is what is known as the 120-day rule.
 Under ORC 3721.011 and OAC 3701-16-09.1 (the latter effective July 12, 2024), an RCF may provide skilled nursing care only on a part-time, intermittent basis for not more than 120 days in any 12-month period.
 The rule defines "part-time, intermittent" as less than 8 hours per day or less than 40 hours per week.
 Beyond that, Ohio law requires discharge to a skilled nursing facility unless the RCF holds a written agreement meeting strict ODH requirements.
 This is the practical mechanism that determines when an RCF resident must move to a nursing home, and it is the legal line that distinguishes the two facility types in the first place.
 An RCF that retains a resident who needs 24/7 skilled nursing care is operating outside its license.

 ODH's Bureau of Regulatory Operations licenses approximately 720 RCFs as of 2026.
-The Ohio Assisted Living Association cites a higher figure of "almost 800 licensed assisted living communities" because OALA's count includes Adult Family Homes (3 to 5 residents) and Adult Group Homes (6 to 16 residents) in addition to the 17-and-up RCFs.
+The Ohio Assisted Living Association cites a higher figure of "almost 800 licensed assisted living communities" because that count includes Adult Family Homes (3 to 5 residents) and Adult Group Homes (6 to 16 residents) in addition to the 17-and-up RCFs.
 Those smaller settings are licensed differently and have different rules, but families often discover them while shopping and they deserve a separate conversation.
 ODH inspects every RCF on at least a 15-month cycle and publishes the survey results on Ohio's Long-Term Care Consumer Guide at ltc.ohio.gov.

-What an Ohio RCF Provides
+What Ohio Assisted Living (an RCF) Provides

 The staffing rules are striking by what they do not require.
 Under OAC 3701-16-05, an RCF must have at least one staff member on duty at all times who is capable of providing personal care services.
 Night staff may be on-call rather than on-duty if call systems are operational.
 There is no minimum staff-to-resident ratio in Ohio for RCFs.
 Compare this to nursing homes, where OAC 3701-17-08 requires 2.5 hours of direct-care time per resident per day, a number that does not apply to RCFs at all.
 Facilities can and do publish their own staffing ratios as a marketing point, but the state-mandated floor is just "one on duty."
 When you tour, ask for current shift-by-shift staffing numbers per resident, weekend and overnight separately, and ask for the trailing 12 months of turnover.
 A facility that will not give you those numbers is telling you something important.